nuuuwan/news_lk3_data/README.md

 *2024-07-11 16:28:00* · [`adaderanalk`](https://www.adaderana.lk/news/100448/striking-railway-employees-notified-over-vacated-posts-minister) · `en`

-Minister of Transport Bandula Gunawardene says that letters have been sent to all railway employees who participated in the strike notifying they are considered to have vacated their respective positions.
+Minister of Transport Bandula Gunawardene says that letters have been sent to all railway employees who participated in the strike notifying that they are considered to have vacated their respective positions.

+He stated that the General Manager of Sri Lanka Railways has sent letters informing all Station Masters who have not reported to duties and are engaged in the strike that they are considered to have vacated their positions.

 The General Manager of Sri Lanka Railways had warned that all Station Masters and Railway Controllers who fail to report to duty by 12.00 noon yesterday (10) would be considered as having vacated their positions.

 Accordingly, all the striking Railway Station Masters and Railway Controllers were instructed to report for duty at their respective railway stations or at least to the nearest railway station before that deadline.

-The Sri Lanka Railways Station Masters’ Union had decided to launch a strike action from midnight on Tuesday (09) based on several demands including promotions.
-Railway Controllers had also later decided to join the strike action, which has severely impacted train services in the country and resulted in the cancellation of multiple train journeys.

 ...